Whooping Crane with Sandhill Cranes

 Paynes Prairie Preserve State Park, Micanopy, Florida

-This picture was taken at the end of December, 2008, as a whooping crane (Grus americana) hangs out with a flock of smaller sandhill cranes.
+This picture was taken at the end of December, 2008, as a Whooping Crane (Grus americana) hangs out with a flock of smaller Sandhill Cranes (Grus canadensis pratensis).
 This bird is one of the few remaining from an early attempt to reintroduce Whooping Cranes to the Southeast.
-Because of those whooping cranes’ inadequate response to predators, the Paynes Prairie experiment was discontinued.
+Because of those Whooping Cranes’ inadequate response to predators, the Paynes Prairie experiment was discontinued.

 Photographic details: Canon EOS 30D camera w/ EF 100-400mm f/4.5-5.6L IS USM lens set at 360mm.
 Flash was not used.
 Camera was on f/14 for 1/800 sec (shutter priority) at ISO 800.